Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 3. Navigate to the Contact page for their phone number, address, etc.

-How To Determine Someone’s Probation Status in Broward County
+How To Determine Someone’s Probation Status in Broward County FL

-The Broward County Clerk allows you to search public case records through its Case Search tool.
+The Broward County Clerk allows you to search public case records through its Case Search Tool.
 These records generally provide a history of court hearings where someone can determine if the convicted person is now on probation.

 540 S.E.
 3rd Avenue, Floor 1